Revised 1/7/2021: Important updates to this FIRST ROUND of PPP in the Economic Aid Act, passed December 2020.

 (because it does not have to be repaid).

-More information on the Economic Injury Disaster Loan
+More information on SBA’s other COVID Disaster Loan (Economic Injury Disaster Loan)

 These grants provide an emergency advance of up to $10,000 to small businesses and private non-profits harmed by COVID-19.
 The EIDL program also provides low-interest, long-term loans.
 More information here.